avkonst/hookstate/README.md

 ## Why Hookstate

 - Concise, pragmatic but flexible API.
 Very easy to learn.
-See ["getting started"](https://hookstate.netlify.com/getting-started) code sample.
+See ["getting started" code sample](https://hookstate.netlify.com/getting-started).
+- Incredible performance based on unique method for tracking of used/rendered and updated state segments.
+See [the performance demo](https://hookstate.netlify.com/performance-demo-large-table).
 - First-class Typescript support.
 Complete type inferrence for any complexity of structures of managed state data.
-- Unique rerender optimization based on tracking of used/rendered and updated state segments.
 - Plugin system to allow for your custom extensions, with several [standard plugins](#plugins) available.
 - Tiny footprint.
 No external dependencies, except React.